Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Conclusions

 \section{Conclusions}

-In this paper we investigated the stability properties of the quantized shear layer occurring at the interface between two counterpropagating flows in an atomic two-dimensional BEC and found a rich interplay between different instabilities.
-At relative velocities $\Delta v<2c_s$ we found, as already predicted in \cite{baggaley2018kelvin}, an instability analogous to the hydrodynamic KHI with the vortices displacing from their initial position and corotating.
-At small relative velocities, a lateral rigid drift of the vortices, analogous to the precession of vortices in a trapped condensate, occurs on time scales shorter than those of the KHI, that however continues to dominate the fate of the shear layer.
+In this paper we investigated the stability properties of the quantized shear layer occurring at the interface between two counter-propagating flows in an atomic two-dimensional BEC and found a rich interplay between different instability mechanisms as a function of the relative velocities $\Delta v$.

+At moderate relative velocities $\Delta v<2c_s$ we found, as already predicted in \cite{baggaley2018kelvin}, an instability analogous to the hydrodynamic Kelvin--Helmholtz instability (KHI) with the vortices displacing from their initial position and corotating.
+At smaller relative velocities, a drift instability (DI) involving a lateral rigid displacement of the vortex array, analogous to the motion of vortices near a sharp boundary of the condensate, occurs on time scales shorter than those of the KHI, that however continues to dominate the late time fate of the shear layer.

-At higher relative velocities $\Delta v>2c_s$ instead, the KHI behaviour stops occurring due to the existence of phononic modes in which the modes responsible for the KHI can decay.
-However different instabilites emerge.
-In a small enough system along $y$, the instability is slower and develops with excitations accumulating in the two sides of the shear layer.
-This instability has its origin in the existence of negative energy modes in the system, associated to supersonic motion of the condensate, that can give rise to amplification, or superradiant scattering, of positive-energy excitation in the other half of the system (and the other way around).
-The repetition of this process gives rise to the SRI.
-If a larger (or infinite) system along $y$ is considered, the SRI is replaced by the RI in which there is a simultaneous growth of interface waves travelling along the vortex array and of sound waves radiate away from it.
+At higher relative velocities $\Delta v>2c_s$ instead, the KHI behaviour stops occurring due to the opening of phononic channels in which the modes responsible for the KHI can decay and different instabilities emerge.
+In a small enough system along $y$, the instability develops with excitations accumulating on each side of the shear layer.
+This instability has its origin in the existence of negative energy modes in the system, associated to supersonic motion of the condensate, that can give rise to superradiant scattering of sound excitations.
+The repetition of this process gives rise to superradiant instabilities (SRI).
+If an infinite system along $y$ is considered, the SRI is replaced by a radiative instability (RI) in which there is a simultaneous growth of interface waves travelling along the vortex array and of sound waves radiating away from it.

 The mechanism responsible for SRI can be seen, through the ideas of analogue gravity, to be the same of superradiant instabilities in rotating spacetimes \cite{brito2020superradiance}.
 The occurrence of this kind of instability in the present system could be easily predicted from the point of view of our earlier work \cite{giacomelli2021understanding}, in which a similar configuration (but without vortices) was considered to gain insight into the physics of superradiant scattering.
-This work is hence an example in which analogies can help to look at problems from different perspectives.
+The present work is hence an example in which analogies can help to look at problems from different perspectives.